magicmq/pyspigot-documentation/scripts.md

 - `loadScript` returns a script object that should be passed to `runScript`.
 It will return `None` if the script did not load successfully.
 - `runScript` returns a `RunResult` which can be used to determine the outcome of running the script.
 - `unloadScript` returns `True` or `False`, `True` if the script unloaded successfully, or `False` if it did not.
+- *Never* attempt to unload a script from within itself.
+This will lead to bugs/errors.